zhampel/custom_scripts/README.md

 To kill the session, run `ipykill 36197` or if you can't recall the process id, it can be found via `ipyfind ex-machina`.

 *Nota bene*:
+- Allowable port numbers (both local and remote) are limited to the range [8888, 8988].
+So only 100 remote notebooks can be opened at once....
-- If there are multiple sessions with `ex-machina` opened, then you can also use `ipyfind 8890` to find the process id via the relevant port number.
+- If there are multiple sessions with `ex-machina` opened, then `ipyfind ex-machina` will show them all, or if you remember the local port 8890 `ipyfind 8890` will print the relevant process id.
-- Keep in mind that in order to have multiple notebooks running on the same ***remote*** server, they each need to have different ports, hence the explicit inclusion in the `ipytunnel` command.
+- Keep in mind that to have multiple notebooks running on the same ***remote*** server, they each require different ports, hence the explicit inclusion in the `ipytunnel` command.
+Thus, to have two notebooks running on `ex-machina` I would do `jupyter notebook --no-browser --port=8889` and `jupyter notebook --no-browser --port=8890`, for example.

 In summary: